-At the year end the properties of one church were held on Statutory Trusts in accordance with the United Reformed Church Acts of 1972, 1981 and 2000 by the Company following church closure.
-The proceeds of sale will revert to the Trust on sale in accordance with the Statutory Trusts on which the properties are held.
+At the year end, the property of 1 church is held on Statutory Trusts in accordance with the United Reformed Church Acts of 1972, 1981 and 2000 by the Company following church closure.
+The proceeds of sale will revert to the Trust on sale in accordance with the Statutory Trusts on which the property is held.

-~~ 22.
-Financial Instruments
+22. Financial Instruments